Access to Specialist Advice

 - Ophthalmology conditions associated with sudden onset neurological signs and/or symptoms e.g. third cranial nerve palsy or optic disc swelling

-The following are not routinely provided in a public Ophthalmology service:
+The following conditions are not routinely assessed in a public Ophthalmology service:

 - Cataract (patients with best corrected visual acuity in the affected eye of 6/12 or better will not be accepted unless clinical modifiers apply (see general referral information section)